 “These results are encouraging because, if human clinical studies confirm the findings, VEN120 could offer an important new therapy for inflammatory bowel disease.
 Not only would this proposed treatment be orally administered, but its safety profile also would be a significant improvement versus the standard of care for our patients,” said Edwin F. de Zoeten, M.D., Ph.D., Associate Professor of Pediatrics, University of Colorado School of Medicine and Scientific Director–Inflammatory Bowel Disease Center, Children’s Hospital Colorado.

 Christopher F. MacManus, Ph.D., Research Scientist at Ventria Bioscience Inc. and a co-author on the study, added: “It is exciting to see years of research begin to shed light on an important aspect of how our novel technology may be able to help correct autoimmune disorders like IBD.
 We look forward to investigating the potential of VEN120 in children and adults with inflammatory bowel disease.”

 Citation details for the study discussed in this release:

-Ventria Bioscience develops, manufactures, and markets biotherapeutics and bioreagents.
-Ventria Bioscience’s patented ExpressTec biomanufacturing technology enables the development of new and cost-effective biologic products.
+Ventria Bioscience is a biopharmaceutical company with a product pipeline targeting unmet medical needs.
+Ventria Bioscience’s proprietary ExpressTec biomanufacturing technology enables the development of new and cost-effective biologic products to treat gastrointestinal and autoimmune diseases.
 For more information, visit www.Ventria.com..